Hiding Visual Information via Obfuscating Adversarial Perturbations: Methodology

-Exploiting the adversarial vulnerability of DNNs, we can perform Type-I attack on DNN model to get images that are visually completely different from the original image but with extremely similar features.
-Suppose that ${{d( \cdot )}}$ measures the difference between model outputs, and for different tasks it behaves as a different function.
-Then for a particular target model ${{f}_{t}}$, the difference between the output of the adversarial sample and the original sample is
+Exploiting the adversarial vulnerability of DNNs, we can perform Type-I attack on the service model to get images that are visually completely different from the original image but with extremely similar features.
+Suppose that ${{d( \cdot )}}$ measures the difference between the outputs of the model.
+For different tasks, it behaves as different functions.
+Then for a particular service model ${{f}_{s}}$, the difference between the output of the adversarial sample and the original sample is

 We definite ${{\mathcal{L}}_{d}}$ as